Drohiczyn: World War II

 The German attack on June 22, 1941 took the residents of the town by surprise.
 Soviet authorities were also surprised, but before retreating, they managed to murder several men kept in the cellar of the abbey.
 As a result of an artillery barrage, many buildings were destroyed, and the ancient Franciscan church was damaged.
 Drohiczyn was quickly captured, and during the German occupation, the town was an important center of the Home Army and other partisan organizations.
-Local Jews were in the autumn of 1942 transported to the rail station at Siemiatycze, and then to Treblinka extermination camp.
-Until 1944, Drohiczyn remained a border town.
+Local Jews were in the autumn of 1942 transported by the occupiers to the rail station at Siemiatycze, and then to Treblinka extermination camp.
 Together with the whole Bezirk Bialystok, Drohiczyn belonged to East Prussia, while the General Government was located on the other side of the Bug.
 German authorities permitted local Poles to settle in the border area, they also allowed the church to be reopened.

 The Red Army entered Drohiczyn without resistance on August 1, 1944.
 The Soviet authorities were met with apprehension, as the locals remembered the terror of 1939–1941, and feared that Drohiczyn would be reattached to Soviet Belarus.
 Polish administration was created, together with school system.
 The NKVD arrested several soldiers of the Home Army, sending them to Siberia.
 In autumn of 1946, the local network of Freedom and Independence was destroyed, and its leaders were sentenced to death.
 Since Drohiczyn was regarded in the 1950s as the hotbed of pro-Catholic and anti-Communist reaction, the authorities neglected the town and its development.